eyvindson/cjfr-2022-0101_analysis/README.md

 LICENSE -- an MIT license for this git.
 Trade_off_SpaFHy_TEMPLATE.py -- python script to run the optimization analysis.
-Figures.ipynb -- ipython notebook to construct the figures from the manuscript (reduced to a single case) -- Note all 3 solutions need to be solved before running.
+Figures.ipynb -- ipython notebook to construct the figures from the manuscript (reduced to a single case) -- Note all 3 solutions need to be solved before running. environment.yml -- conda environment file, detailing packages used in the analysis

 This code relies entirely on python script.